Parrots’ droppings reveal critical diet, health, and well-being information.

-However, black-ish or brown poop can also mean the parrot’s healthy droppings have sat for too long.
+However, black-ish or brown poop can mean that the parrot’s healthy droppings have sat for too long.
 Poop will naturally darken as it dries.
 If your parrot has darker green droppings, this minor difference could fool a new owner into thinking it’s dried blood.

 Why Is My Parrot’s Poop Light Green?

 While green poop is a healthy color, your parrot’s feces should lean toward a dark green.
 If the poop is very light in color, even pea-green, this could indicate liver damage.
 If so, this will be accompanied by the following:

 - Fluffed feathers.